Types of Presentation Styles

 PechaKucha Style

-PechaKucha is an art in an unusual kind of style – strictly following the format of 20×20: 20 slides running for 20 seconds each.
+PechaKucha style presentation is an art in an unusual kind of style – strictly following the format of 20×20: 20 slides running for 20 seconds each.
 It originated in Japan and is best known for its conciseness, saving time, and appropriateness for presentations where there is not much time.

 This format pushes the speakers to make sure their messages are short; very often this involves using an evoking visual with little or no text at all.
 PechaKucha is good for telling a story or just a glimpse of something, and it looks visually appealing to the audience.
 PechaKucha style ensures that presentations are informative yet entertaining because the emphasis is on speed and conciseness.